pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - Due to the bug, the install is a two step process.
 First we will run the install command create install-config command to generate the install-config.yaml that we will modify.

 - The install command will step you through a set of questions regarding the installation.
-Some answers may be pre-populated for you and you can use the up/down arrow key to chose the appropriate response.
+Some answers may be pre-populated for you and you can use the up/down arrow key to choose the appropriate response.
 You can copy and paste the pull secret into the final question.
 Press the enter key after each selection.
 See the following completed example.

  ```
  $ ./openshift-install create install-config --dir=ocp4